Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 In other words,

-about average to maybe slightly below.
+it’s about average, and perhaps maybe slightly below.

 Back when I was younger and mixing into the wee hours of the morning, I kind of just accepted it.
 It’s like a “grin and bear it” type of thing.